reactorlabs/RhoVec/semantics.md

     Error if:
       - x not in E
-      - v_2 contains NAs
+      - nv_2 contains NAs
       - n3 == 0
       - n2 % n3 =/= 0
       - v_1 and v_3 have different types
-      - v_2 mixes positive and negative subscripts
+      - nv_2 mixes positive and negative indices
       - T == T_Null

 Similar to `E_Subset1_Vector`, the index vector can be missing, null, positive integers, negative integers, or booleans.

-The index vector may not contain `NA`s.
+The index vector `nv_2` may not contain `NA`s.
+If `nv_2` is a vector of positive integers, duplicate values imply overwriting, e.g. `v[c(1, 1)] <- c(10, 11)`
+replaces the first element with `11`.
+If `nv_2` is a vector of negative integers, indices that are out of bounds or repeated are ignored.

 The replacement vector `v_3` is returned.
 For the purposes of assignment, `v_3` may be recycled so that it has enough elements to update the vector, but only if the number of elements to update is a multiple of the length of `v_3`.
 Subset assignment to the null vector is not allowed, as we do not support coercion.

-If `nv_2` is missing, the entire vector is replaced by the `v_3`, which is recycled if necessary.

-If `nv_2` is null, then this is the equivalent of assigning to the `0` index, i.e. the vector is not updated.

-If `nv_2` is a vector of positive integers, then elements at the positions specified by `nv_2` are updated with the elements of `v_3`.
-Indices that are `0` are dropped.
-If the index vector has duplicate values, then the corresponding vector element will be overwritten, e.g. `v[c(1, 1)] <- c(10, 11)` replaces the first element with `11`.

-If `nv_2` is a vector of negative integers, then elements excluded by those indices are updated with the elements of `v_3`.
-Indices that are out of bounds or repeated are ignored.

-If `nv_2` is a boolean vector, then the positions where `nv_2` are `T` are updated with the elements of `v_3`.

 _Note:_ In R, `v_3` can always be recycled, but may issue a warning if the number of elements to update is not a multiple of the length of `v_3`.
 The index